 But I said we would analyze this “enlightenment” account, so we should do just that.

 The terminology used is revealing.
 “What actually happened was something absurdly simple and unspectacular….”
 Enlightenment is not something that happens.
 It is something that is.
 The fact that the experience is something that was preceded by another state proves it is not enlightenment, for enlightenment is not an event but a recognition of what has ever been present.
 Therefore enlightenment by its very nature is something that cannot occur–rather it is revealed, remembered and recognized.
 The fact that this person speaks in this way shows that–despite claims made later on–the experience took place only within time, the abode of illusion.
-Enlightenment is the state of being in eternity.
+True enlightenment is the state of being in eternity.

 “… just for the moment I stopped thinking.”
 There you have it.
 “Just for the moment.”
 It began and it ended.
 Enlightenment neither begins nor ends.
 Nor is it momentary.
 Nor does it have anything to do with thinking or not thinking.
 True, the questing soul can catch glimpses of that Light that are ephemeral, but such glimpses are no more enlightenment than a few bars of music heard from a distance are a symphony.

 “Reason and imagination and all mental chatter died down.”
 But they came back.
-The mind went into temporary abeyance–something that happens to all of us in dreamless sleep and under anesthesia, neither of which are the gateways to enlightenment.
+The mind went into temporary abeyance–something that happens to all of us in dreamless sleep and under anesthesia, neither of which are gateways to enlightenment.
 Such a shallow and minimal event is by its nature not enlightenment.